Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Toulouse has a temperate climate, and enjoys moderate, sunny weather for most of the year.
 Summers (June through August) have the hottest temperatures, averaging around 68°F (20°C), although the mercury can climb as high as 85°F (30°C).
 Summers tend to be humid, though there is little rainfall, and around 250 hours of sunshine per month.
 Winters (December to February) are fairly mild, with January temperatures averaging 42°F (5°C) and dipping as low as 36°F (2°C).
 Snowfall is rare, but winters in Toulouse tend to be wet, with up to 10 days of rain per month.
 The best time to visit Toulouse is in the late spring or early autumn, when the weather is generally warm and sunny.

 The soft rose-coloured bricks that give Toulouse its nickname, 'The Pink City', belong to beautiful historic buildings that make up the town centre.
 The Capitole building is the star attraction, with both municipal offices and the Théâtre National du Capitole housed within.
-The 11th-century St Sernin Basilica is among the largest in the world.
+The 12th-century St Sernin Basilica is among the largest in the world.
 Other beautiful buildings worth visiting include the Hôtel d'Assézat, the Musée des Augustins, and Les Jacobins Monastery, which houses relics of Thomas Aquinas.

 Toulouse's attractions are not limited to the historical.
 The Cite De L'espace theme park celebrates the city's large aerospace industry with flight-themed interactive exhibits and a huge planetarium.
-This amusement park masquerading as an educative museum will enthral children and adults alike.
+This amusement park masquerading as an educational museum will enthral children and adults alike.